furqanagwan/100Club/PC/Burnout Paradise Remastered/Steam/README.md

 C:\Users\USER\AppData\Local\Criterion Games\Burnout Paradise\Save

-Simply replace the new save with the old one and keep the AutoLogin.BurnnoutParridiseSave Untouched
+Simply download and replace the new save with the old one and keep the AutoLogin.BurnnoutParridiseSave Untouched

 Save File Type
 BURNOUTPARADISESAVE

+Two Saves

+40% Complete

+100% Complete